alysivji/flask-family-tree-api/README.md

 # Family Tree API

-> Practice project to create a Family Tree API using Flask, SQLAlchemy, Alembic, and Marshmallow
+*Practice project to create a Family Tree API using Flask, SQLAlchemy, Alembic, Marshmallow, and pytest.*

 ## Instructions